-COVID-19 COVID-19 is the disease caused by the virus SARS-CoV-2.
-COVID-19 refers to SARS-CoV-2 infection with symptoms, and can range from mild to severe disease, the latter including pneumonia, severe acute respiratory syndrome, multi-organ failure, and death. eCOA An umbrella term encompassing different types of outcomes assessments, in particular, the COVID-19 signs and symptoms surveillance question, the ePRO and the e-Diary. ePRO The electronic technology used to collect the patient-reported outcome data.
+COVID-19 is the disease caused by the virus SARS-CoV-2.
+COVID-19 refers to SARSeCOA An umbrella term encompassing different types of outcomes assessments, in particular, the ePRO The electronic technology used to collect the patient-reported outcome data.
 PROs are reports that come directly from the participant without interpretation by clinician or anyone else.
-This includes the SIC questionnaire (Symptoms of Infection with Coronavirus-19) and the recording of pulse oximetry results. e-Diary The electronic technology used to record solicited signs and symptoms by the participants in the Safety Subset.
-Electronic source system Contains data traditionally maintained in a hospital or clinic record to document medical care or data recorded in a CRF as determined by the protocol.
-Data in this system may be considered source documentation.
+This includes the SIC questionnaire (Symptoms of Infection with Coronavirus-19) and the recording of pulse oximetry results.